Go From Good To Great In Your Relationships

 Notably, only the first two elements are necessary in order for pure attraction to occur.

 The third element of actually liking MOTOS is what allows them to relax and enjoy being attracted.
-Without feeling welcomed (and also safe, really), women tend to "flake out" on dates, etc. Meanwhile, liking women and even succeeding at establishing safety/security without sexual polarity (element 2) leads to the dreaded "Just Be Friends Zone".
+Without feeling welcomed, safe, secure and actively chosen rather than simply settled for, women tend to "flake out" on dates and pull back from intimacy in relationships.
+Meanwhile, liking women (pillar 3) and even being non-threatening without the true elements of masculine sexual polarity (pillar 2) leads to the dreaded "Just Be Friends Zone".

 Finally, strong character ensures the long-term viability of the relationship by instilling a protracted sense of safety/security over the course of time.